DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - Band-limiting: up to Nyquist frequency (half of sample rate).
 - Output jacks: 9 (MASTER output, OP1, OP2, OP3, OP4, OP5, OP6, P.EG, LFO).
 - Output voltage ranges: -5V to +5V (10V peak-to-peak).
-- Stereo: none (all outputs are mono).
+- Stereo: none (all outputs are mono, but polyphonic).
 - Polyphonic outputs: yes (up to 16 channels).
 - Operational sample rate: recommended 44100Hz/48000Hz, or higher.
 - DAC resolution: 24-bit high-resolution DAC (original 12-bit DAC will be implemented in future release).
 - Banks: 4 (named INT, CART1/C1, CART2/C2, CART3/C3), each holds 32 voices.
-- Voices: 32 per bank (can be imported from VMEM SysEx file, or opened from **.6opcart** binary file with extended featurs).
+- Voices: 32 per bank, all are fully customizable (can be imported/exported from/to VMEM SysEx file, or loaded/saved from/to .6opdx binary file).
-- Individual voice can be imported from external VCED SysEx file.
+- Individual voice can be exported/imported to/from VCED SysEx file.
-- Full DX7 SysEx files support (either for VMEM 32-voice banks, and VCED single-voice): import only.
+- Full DX7 SysEx files support (either for VMEM 32-voice banks, and VCED single-voice), as import and as export.
 - Full 6OP-DX files support (**.6opsynth** for entire synthesizer, **.6opcart** for 32-voice cartridge, with extended features such modulation matrices and operator ON/OFF switch states - these features are not supported by DX7 SysEx).
-- DX7 SysEx, **.6opvoice**, **.6opcart** and **.6opsynth** files also can be imported/loaded by drag and drop (drop the file on the touchscreen).
+- DX7 SysEx, **.6opvoice**, **.6opcart**, and **.6opsynth** files also can be imported/loaded by drag and drop (drop the file on the touchscreen).
 - Bank/voice select by voltage: supported via discrete VOICE input jack (0V to +10V unipolar CV).
 - 8 assignable CV input jacks (assigments via modulation matrix).
 - Modulation Matrix (via MENU button): each voice can use up to 28 customizable modulations.
 - Modulation sources: 12, via input jacks (VEL., AFT., MW, PB, CV1, CV2, CV3, CV4, CV5, CV6, CV7, CV8).
 - Modulation targets: 90 (DX7 parameters exclusively, EG BIAS).
 - Modulation ranges: -100% to +100% (RELative modulation), or 0 to 100% (ABSolute modulation).
-- Modulation can be inverted, and can be temporary disabled.
+- Modulation effect can be inverted (via.
+INV. checkbox), and can be temporary disabled.
-- View DX7 parameters for current voice (via 8 pages, by rotating the continuous encoder), access from MENU button.
 - Preferences (global preferences, via dedicated page, access from MENU button).
+- Intuitive graphic envelope editor (OP AMP envelopes, PITCH envelope).
+- Learnable (by using V/OCT and GATE attached to an external MIDI controller) OPerator BREAKPOINT setting (per operator).
 - Optional pitch split point and response part (above or below split point), adjustable from "Preferences".
-- Mod key: not supported (feature reserved to _6OP-DX_ module only).
+- Mod key (default is left Control / left Command on MacOS X computers), can be changed from "Preferences".
+- Motorized potentiometers, adjustable from "Preferences".
+OUTPUT LEVEL potentiometer isn't motorized.
 - VCV Rack 2 Presets (.vcvm) support: Not supported (due to very huge amount of saved datas).
 - VCV Rack 2 Modules Selections (.vcvs) support: Not supported (due to very huge amount of saved datas).
 - Quick boot feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).